-A multifamily trust may hold MBS that are directly backed by multifamily mortgage loans, previously issued Mega certificates that are directly or indirectly backed by multifamily MBS, or by a combination of multifamily MBS and previously issued multifamily Mega certificates.
-We will describe the characteristics of the multifamily mortgage loans backing the underlying securities in the multifamily Mega supplement.
+A multifamily Mega trust may hold MBS that are directly backed by multifamily mortgage loans, previously issued Mega certificates that are directly or indirectly backed by multifamily MBS, or by a combination of multifamily MBS and previously issued multifamily Mega certificates.
+There is no limit on the number of MBS and previously issued Mega certificates that may back a particular Mega issue.
+The specific assets held by this trust are set forth on Annex A.